alaaa4255/sep11-freedom-project/tool/learning-log.md

   }
 }
 ```
-     For this, the primary color is green and the secondary color is blue.
-The green plays the more important roles to the more important designs to your creation that you want to highlight and the blue shows up in the more less observent and focused on parts to not take attention away from the main thing while supporting.

 So, after going over some of the commonly used codes in less;css I tinkered with it by picking out potential headings and background colors for the project I am trying to create.

 ``` css